lsamorim/DutchTreat/README.md

 [3] run: ```dotnet ef database drop``` - That will drop the database

 [4] run: ```dotnet ef database update``` - That will execute all instructions of migrations that were created in **Data/Migrations** directory

+---

-* But the project has the DutchSeeder that will force to execute all Migration if database does not exist yet
+### The project has the DutchSeeder that will force to execute all Migrations if the database does not exist yet